metaleap/gerbil-lsp/lsp/notes.md

 - the current _position_ (see note at intro of part 2. above) at which auto-completion proposals will pop up

 Results:
-- a list of symbol items like returned also above in `defs-in-file` and `defs-search`, with these extra considerations:
+- a list of symbol-info structures like also returned above in `defs-in-file` and `defs-search`, with these extra considerations:
   - **name**: the full name, not partial (ie if position is right after `ha` then `name` is the _full_ `hash-ref`, `hash-copy` etc and _not_ `sh-ref`, `sh-copy` etc)
   - **children**: not populated (or even computed)
   - **detail** to be augmented with the `import` where pertinent